-- · Matching our response resources to the risks we identify through our risk modelling - How we crew our fire stations (duty systems) - When we crew our fire stations (peak period crewing) - The number of firefighters we crew a fire engine with - Increased use of 'on-call firefighters' - Service support reviews and potential restructures of support functions - More flexible employment contracts
+- · Matching our response resources to the risks we identify through our risk modelling - How we crew our fire stations (duty systems) - When we crew our fire stations (peak period crewing) - · The number of firefighters we crew a fire engine with - Increased use of 'on-call firefighters' - Service support reviews and potential restructures of support functions - More flexible employment contracts

-We are positive about the future, however uncertain it might be, and this plan does not include any specific proposals to generate efficiency savings.
+We are always mindful that we operate in an uncertain financial context and we will always seek sensible ways to be more efficient.
+As can be seen on the previous page, we have seen significant reductions to our workforce since 2011/12.
+We will consider how we can operate more efficiently and effectively and any proposals that see changes to establishment posts will be subject to approval at the Fire and Rescue Authority, following internal and external consultation where appropriate.
 In 2019, the service consulted on proposals to staff fire engines with four firefighters and these were approved by the Fire Authority.
 However, we will continue to staff our fire engines with five firefighters wherever possible and consider alternative ways to generate savings if they are required.